Appearance

 { projectFolder: "../projects/sample-a" }

-You may provide false instead of a string to explicitly prevent the automatic discovery of a project from interfering with your intention to describe all files of test project using files option.
+instead of a string to explicitly prevent the automatic discovery of a project from interfering with your intention of describing all files of a test project using files option yourself.

 { projectFolder: false }